Yurand2000/sh33p-blog/README.md

 `>` `docker compose -f compose_dev.yaml up`

 The application will now fetch the code from your `local/app` directory, static data from `local/static` and pages data from `local/data`.

+## License

+The source code is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+If you do not alter the source code in any way, but just add/remove pages and static files, you can freely use this software for your own blogs.